openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 ## Credential Issuer-Provided Nonce

-Upon receiving a Credential Request, the Credential issuer MAY require the client to send a proof of possession of the key material it wants a Credential to be bound to.
-This proof MUST incorporate a nonce generated by the Credential issuer.
-The Credential issuer will provide the client with a nonce in an error response to any Credential Request not including such a proof or including an invalid proof.
+Upon receiving a Credential Request, the Credential issuer MAY require the client to send a binding material it wants a Credential to be bound to.
+This binding material MUST incorporate a nonce generated by the Credential issuer.
+The Credential issuer will provide the client with a nonce in an error response to any Credential Request not including such a binding material or including an invalid binding material.

-Below is a non-normative example of a Credential Response when the Issuer is requesting a Wallet to provide in a subsequent Credential Request a `proof` that is bound to a `c_nonce`:
+Below is a non-normative example of a Credential Response when the Issuer is requesting a Wallet to provide in a subsequent Credential Request a `binding_material` that is bound to a `c_nonce`:

 ```
 HTTP/1.1 400 Bad Request